Seven Examples of Prayers in a Petition

 Seven Examples of Prayers in a Petition:

-What is a prayer?
-A prayer is a statement where the petitioner or plaintiff requests certain monetary or other damages.
+What is prayer?
+Prayer is a statement where the petitioner or plaintiff requests certain monetary or other damages.
 Examples of common prayers used in lawsuits involving trusts or estates include the following:

-- Also, double damages under the applicable California law.
+- Double damages under the applicable California law.

-- Furthermore, a court order directing the defendant, respondent, or objector to return all assets that were wrongfully taken from a trust or estate.
+- A court order directing the defendant, respondent, or objector to return all assets that were wrongfully taken from a trust or estate.

-- Lastly, any other relief that the court deems fair and proper.
+- Any other relief that the court deems fair and proper.

 If however, you suspect theft, you may need to take more drastic action.
 Our article, “What Should I Do If I Suspect an Executor Is Stealing From a California Probate Estate,” outlines the seven steps that you should take in these situations.